 Personally, I have already wanted to take a specific type of photo, but still not be able to do it due to both a lack of technique and/or equipment.
 Over time these ideas are forgotten, but not erased.
 A single detail is enough to bring back them to mind.
 I am talking of that first simple photographic inspiration.

 What do you think about it?
 Did I persuade you to fix your photo archives?

 2. Prepare for when lockdown photography will be no more

 What better time than a forced quarantine to think about your next photo projects?

 Thinking about the future not only allows you to escape from present confinement but in my opinion, it is a good way to stay mentally sane and at the same time clarify your goals.

 The photographers I follow online do every type of thing not to think about being stuck within four walls, but they also think a lot about what they will do as soon as this whole situation has stabilized.

 Maybe we should try and follow their steps.

-3. Learn new things: photo editing, photographic techniques…
+3. Learn new things: photo editing, and photographic techniques…

 How many times have you felt like a broken record that kept repeating: “I would love to learn how to use Photoshop but I don’t have the time”.
 Well, the time is now at your disposal, so why not take advantage of it?